open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-exporter-metrics-otlp-grpc/README.md

 counter.add(10, { 'key': 'value' });
 ```

-## Running opentelemetry-collector locally to see the traces
+## Running opentelemetry-collector locally to see the metrics

 1. Go to examples/otlp-exporter-node
 2. run `npm run docker:start`
-3. Open page at `http://localhost:9411/zipkin/` to observe the traces
+3. Open page at `http://localhost:9411/zipkin/` to observe the metrics

 ## Useful links